 - 3. The submission must provide a suitable theme and slogan in order to promote Business Studies and its relevance to a student's future.
 The slogan is important criteria in the Evaluation Rubric. - 4.
 The artwork/graphics should illustrate the universal use of Business Studies courses and the role that Business Studies can fill for students in their future.
 The poster should not highlight any one particular area of Business Studies, but rather all of Business Studies.
 It is suggested that the entries do not include pictures of people.
 However, if people are used, ensure both male and female are portrayed in the poster.
 The quality of the work must ensure that the poster can be enlarged, with clarity, to poster size.
-Your poster MUST use high-resolution graphics. - 5.
-If artwork/graphics/images are used that require copyright permission, including model release, this permission must be included on the mandatory Release Form(s).
-NOTE: ALL GRAPHICS USED IN THE POSTER MUST BE COPYRIGHT-FREE AND MUST STATE ITS EXACT ORIGIN.
+Your poster MUST use high-resolution graphics.
+SEP! - 5.
+If artwork/graphics/images are used in the poster, the following Release Forms must be completed otherwise your poster will be disqualified .: